fkozlicki/click.it/README.md

 ## Description

 It is code repo of fully functional eCommerce application using commerce.js ans Stripe.
+You can add and remove items from cart, fill form with shipping data and make an order using fake card number.
+It is a demo app so dont worry, it will not handle a real order.